 If you want them to be reusable, decide how you’re going to protect the printables.
 You can place them in dry erase pockets, or you can laminate the strips.

-Then gather the rest of your materials and you’re good to go!
+Then gather the rest of your materials, like scissors and manipulatives, and you’re good to go!

 Playing and Learning with Fall Tracing Strips

 First, you can definitely use the fall cutting strips as . . . well, cutting strips.
 Challenge the kids to get the fall leaves to the raking kids by cutting along the dotted lines.
-Super simple cutting skills practice.
+Simple cutting skills practice at its finest.

 Another idea is rainbow tracing over the patterns.
 Grab some crayons in fall colors for the kids.
 They can follow the dotted lines in red, yellow, orange, green, and brown.
 The friction from the crayons will help cement those pre-writing skills.

 A third option is to pair the strips with manipulatives.
 We’re big fans of mini erasers over here, so that’s something we definitely tried.
-You can use fall-themed erasers, pompoms, acorns, or tiny pinecones.
-More traditional manipulatives, like Unifix cubes, would work well too.
+You can also use small fall-themed objects, like pompoms, acorns, or tiny pinecones.
+More traditional manipulatives, like Unifix cubes, work well too.

 Related: Activities Using Mini Erasers

 If the fine motor strips are laminated or in dry erase pockets, the kids can use dry erase markers to trace over the patterns.
-Then let them use small pompoms or erasers to clear the path for the next set of children.
+Then give them a fun way to erase the line, like small pompoms or erasers.

 One final idea from me: use the fall cutting strips with sensory writing trays.
 Put your favorite fall-themed sensory filler into a shallow tray.
 Then have the kids make the patterns from the cards in the sensory tray.